adityaranjan2005/Aptitude-for-Engineers/README.md

 ---

-## All the best, You will definitely do it. 😄👍
+## All the best, You will definitely crack it. 😄👍

 ---